 The internal sound board built into the AXON AX 100-SB makes your AXON a professional guitar synthesizer with 480 excellent and well-thought-out sounds, as well as 11 drum kits.
 Aside from the fact that the soundboard totally adhers to XG-MIDI-MODE, the newest standard in General-MIDI, there are numerous digital effects.
 All the reverb, chorus and variation effects (11 reverb, 11 chorus, 42 variation) can be freely combined and simultaneously implimented.
-In addition the AXON AX 100-SB is a freely editable drum sequencer as well as a programmable synthesizer section with 32 freely programmable user voices.
+In addition the AXON AX 100-SB is a freely editable drum sequencer.
 And because the AXON AX 100 is structured modularly, you can choose at any time to add the optional sound board, upgrading to the SB version.